Projection and Quantisation: A Unifying View of Learning to Hash, from Random Projections to the RAG Era: Conclusion

-From the above discussion, three properties emerge as central for distinguishing and categorising scalar quantisation methods\footnote{Throughout the remainder of this article, the term \emph{quantisation} refers specifically to scalar quantisation.}: (i) the encoding scheme used to assign symbols to thresholded regions; (ii) the strategy employed to determine threshold positions, including whether a learning procedure is used for optimisation; and (iii) the number of thresholds allocated per dimension.
-Table~\ref{tab:ch2_quant_schemes} summarises existing quantisation methods along these three axes of variability.
-In the following sections we provide detailed descriptions: Section~\ref{sec:ch2_sbq_quant} introduces the traditional Single-Bit Quantisation (SBQ) approach, while Sections~\ref{sec:ch2_hq_quant}--\ref{sec:ch2_mhq_quant} present more recent multi-threshold methods, including Hierarchical Quantisation (HQ), Double-Bit Quantisation (DBQ), and Manhattan Hashing Quantisation (MHQ).
+From the above discussion, three properties distinguish and categorise scalar quantisation methods\footnote{Throughout the remainder of this section, the term \emph{quantisation} refers specifically to scalar quantisation; the vector and product quantisers of Section~\ref{sec:pq} are signalled explicitly.}: (i) the encoding scheme used to assign symbols to thresholded regions; (ii) the strategy used to determine threshold positions, including whether a learning procedure is used for optimisation; and (iii) the number of thresholds allocated per dimension.
+Table~S1 of the supplementary material summarises the fixed-criterion quantisation methods along these three axes of variability. \longshort{In the following sections we provide detailed descriptions.
+Section~\ref{sec:ch2_sbq_quant} introduces the traditional Single-Bit Quantisation (SBQ) approach.
+Sections~\ref{sec:ch2_hq_quant}--\ref{sec:ch2_vbq_quant} present more recent multi-threshold methods: Hierarchical Quantisation (HQ), Double-Bit Quantisation (DBQ), and Manhattan Hashing Quantisation (MHQ), followed by the neighbourhood-preserving Neighbourhood Preserving Quantisation (NPQ) and the variable-allocation Variable Bit Quantisation (VBQ).}{In the following sections we describe Single-Bit Quantisation (SBQ; Section~\ref{sec:ch2_sbq_quant}) and the multi-threshold exemplar Double-Bit Quantisation (DBQ; Section~\ref{sec:ch2_dbq_quant}) in full.
+We summarise the remaining methods, Hierarchical Quantisation (HQ), Manhattan Hashing Quantisation (MHQ), Neighbourhood Preserving Quantisation (NPQ) and the variable-allocation Variable Bit Quantisation (VBQ), in Section~\ref{sec:ch2_quant_summary}.}